Understanding Intrinsic Robustness Using Label Uncertainty: Introduction

-\shortsection{Contributions} We identify the insufficiency of the standard concentration of measure problem and provide explanations on why it fails to capture a realistic intrinsic robustness limit (Section \ref{sec:insufficient}).
-Then, we introduce the notion of label uncertainty (Definition \ref{def:label uncertainty}), which characterizes the average uncertainty of label assignments for an input region.
-Building on this definition, we incorporate label uncertainty in the standard concentration measure as an initial step towards a more realistic characterization of intrinsic robustness (Section \ref{sec:label uncertainty}).
-Experiments on the CIFAR-10 and CIFAR-10H datasets~\citep{peterson2019human} demonstrate that error regions induced by state-of-the-art classification models all have high label uncertainty (Section \ref{sec:exp validation}), which validates the proposed label uncertainty constrained concentration problem.
+\shortsection{Contributions} We identify the insufficiency of the standard concentration of measure problem and demonstrate why it fails to capture a realistic intrinsic robustness limit (Section \ref{sec:insufficient}).
+Then, we introduce the notion of \emph{label uncertainty} (Definition \ref{def:label uncertainty}), which characterizes the average uncertainty of label assignments for an input region.
+We then incorporate label uncertainty in the standard concentration measure as an initial step towards a more realistic characterization of intrinsic robustness (Section \ref{sec:label uncertainty}).
+Experiments on the CIFAR-10 and CIFAR-10H~\citep{peterson2019human} datasets demonstrate that error regions induced by state-of-the-art classification models all have high label uncertainty (Section~\ref{sec:exp validation}), which validates the proposed label uncertainty constrained concentration problem.

 By adapting the standard concentration estimation method in \citet{mahloujifar2019empirically}, we propose an empirical estimator for the label uncertainty constrained concentration function.
 We then theoretically study the asymptotic behavior of the proposed estimator and provide a corresponding heuristic algorithm for typical perturbation metrics (Section \ref{sec:algorithm}).
-Compared with existing methods based on standard concentration, we demonstrate that our method is able to produce a more accurate characterization of intrinsic robustness limit for benchmark datasets such as CIFAR-10 (Section \ref{sec:exp estimation cifar}).
-We also provide empirical evidence showing that both the clean and robust accuracies of state-of-the-art robust classification models are largely affected by the label uncertainty of the tested examples, suggesting that adding an abstain option based on label uncertainty is a promising avenue for improving adversarial robustness (Section \ref{sec:exp abstain}).
+We demonstrate that our method is able to produce a more accurate characterization of intrinsic robustness limit for benchmark datasets than was possible using prior methods that do not consider labels (Section \ref{sec:exp estimation cifar}).
+Figure \ref{fig:contribution visual} illustrates the intrinsic robustness estimates resulting from our label uncertainty approach on two CIFAR-10 robust classification tasks.
+The intrinsic robustness estimates we obtain by incorporating label uncertainty are much lower than prior limits, suggesting that compared with the concentration of measure phenomenon, the existence of uncertain inputs may explain more fundamentally the adversarial vulnerability of state-of-the-art robustly-trained models.
+In addition, we also provide empirical evidence showing that both the clean and robust accuracies of state-of-the-art robust classification models are largely affected by the label uncertainty of the tested examples, suggesting that adding an abstain option based on label uncertainty is a promising avenue for improving adversarial robustness of deployed machine learning systems (Section \ref{sec:exp abstain}).